salesforce/lwc-test/packages/@lwc/jest-preset/README.md

 ### Jest Preset Configuration

-1. Install `@lwc/jest-transformer`.
-This package runs LWC components through the LWC compiler.

-    `yarn add -D @lwc/jest-transformer`

-1. Install `@lwc/jest-resolver`.
-This package resolves all supported `lwc-*` imports.
+1. Install `@lwc/synthetic-shadow`.
+This is a polyfill for ShadowRoot that was tailor-made for LWC.

-    `yarn add -D @lwc/jest-resolver`
+    `yarn add --dev @lwc/synthetic-shadow`

-1. Use this project's preset config.
+2. Use this project's preset config.
 This maps to the settings in `jest-preset.json`.
 Any settings added to your project's own `jest` config will take precedence to entries in the preset.

     ```json
     {